-I’ve worked as a reporter for newspapers, published work in magazines around the world, and produced and edited content (i.e., advertorials, press releases, public service announcements, etc.) for businesses, non-profit organizations, academics, and government agencies.
+I’ve worked as a reporter for newspapers, published in magazines around the world, and produced and edited content (advertorials, press releases, public service announcements, etc.) for businesses, non-profit organizations, academics, and government agencies.
 I’ve worked as a media advisor and speechwriter for both the U.S. and Cook Islands governments.
 I’ve also written eulogies, grant proposals, and stories about less serious things than these (like baths, a vampire hunter, and a man named Party).

 I’m passionate about the health of people, communities, and our planet.
-I co-founded, and collaborated with some talented people on, a publication in the Cook Islands that champions “traditional” resources and values as keys to healthier, more sustainable living.
-We’ve been funded by the UN’s Global Environment Facility, UNESCO, and the Cook Islands government.
+I co-founded, and collaborate with some talented people to create, a publication in the Cook Islands that champions “traditional” resources and values as keys to healthier, more sustainable living.
+We’ve been variously funded by the UN’s Global Environment Facility, UNESCO, and the Cook Islands government.
 You can learn more about that project here.

 I was also commissioned to write a book about Cyclone Martin, a storm that devastated a tiny, sea-level atoll 700 miles from the commercial world.
 You can learn more about Mātini: The Story of Cyclone Martin here.